Introduction to Security of Payment and Adjudication in NSW

 The adjudication process is simple and rapid.
 Adjudicators must make their determination within 10 business days (unless the parties agree to extend the time) of their acceptance of an adjudication application.
 If the respondent’s reasons for not paying don’t pass the adjudicators independent assessment, the respondent is generally liable for the progress claim, interest and the adjudication fees.
 If a respondent does not comply with an adjudication determination, the claimant may obtain from Adjudicate Today an adjudication certificate for lodgement at the appropriate court which registers it as a judgment debt.
 For most claims referred to adjudication, a lawyer should not be necessary.

-In order to commence a claim under the Act there must be a written Payment Claim made against a party to a construction contract (either written or oral) in relation to construction work or the supply of related goods and services for construction work in NSW.
+In order to commence a claim under the Act, there must be a written Payment Claim made against a party to a construction contract (either written or oral) in relation to construction work or the supply of related goods and services for construction work in NSW.

 Time frames under the Act are all important.
 Claimants must take different actions based on whether a respondent serves or fails to serve a written response to the payment claim (the Act calls this the payment schedule) within defined times.
 Failure by the claimant to follow the strict requirements of the Act will cause an adjudication application to fail.

-The advice and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and other steps required by the Act.
+The information and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and other steps required by the Act.
 In addition, our highly trained staff are available to answer questions about how the Act works and what parties need to do to comply with it.
-We provide this advice for free and without obligation.
+We provide this information for free and without obligation.
 If parties proceed to adjudication, the adjudicator pays us a service fee from his/her fees to cover our costs.
 Neither party is asked to pay the adjudicator's fee until after the determination is provided to Adjudicate Today.

 If you are not familiar with our website, we suggest you read “Navigating this website” below.
 Otherwise let’s get started.